How Do Solar Lights Work?

 Are solar lights worth it?

-If you’re looking for a cheaper overall solution for outdoor lighting, going solar is usually a good idea, as long as your property can accommodate it and you understand the limitations.
-If you have a lot of bushes or overhanging trees or if you live in an area with variable sunlight, solar lights may not be a viable solution for you.
+Solar lights can be worth it if you’re looking for a cheaper overall solution for outdoor lighting.
+Going solar is usually a good idea as long as your property can accommodate it and you understand the limitations.
+If you have a lot of bushes or overhanging trees, or if you live in an area with variable sunlight, solar lights may not be a viable solution for you.

 Most solar lights last anywhere from six months to 10 years, depending on the type of system.
 For battery-operated systems, you’ll likely need to replace the battery after a year.
 For self-charging bulbs, the lifetime is usually between three to four years.

-» MORE TO CONSIDER: How long do solar panels last?
+» CONSIDER: How long do solar panels last?

 Can you leave solar lights out in winter?